pyodide/pyodide/docs/development/building-from-sources.md

    with a trailing `/`.
 Default: `./` to load Pyodide packages from the same base URL path as where `pyodide.js` is located.
 Example:
    `https://cdn.jsdelivr.net/pyodide/dev/full/`
+ - `EXTRA_CFLAGS` : Add extra compilation flags.
+ - `EXTRA_LDFLAGS` : Add extra linker flags.

+Setting `EXTRA_CFLAGS="-D DEBUG_F"` provides detailed diagnostic information whenever error branches are taken inside of the Pyodide core code.
+These error messages are frequently helpful even when the problem is a fatal configuration problem and Pyodide cannot even be initialized.
+These error branches occur also in correctly working code, but they are relatively uncommon so in practice the amount of noise generated isn't too large.
+The shorthand `make debug` automatically sets this flag.

+In certain cases, setting `EXTRA_LDFLAGS="-s ASSERTIONS=1` or `ASSERTIONS=2` can
+also be helpful, but this slows down the linking and the runtime speed of Pyodide a lot and generates a large amount of noise in the console.